iandennismiller/gthnk/docs/intro/system-requirements.rst

 *NB: there are currently no startup scripts for Linux.*

-gthnk installs cleanly on Debian and Ubuntu systems released after 2011.
+gthnk installs cleanly on Debian and Ubuntu systems.

 ::